-To logout of the autoloader:
+To logout of the autoloader, use the following procedure.

 - 1. From the main menu, scroll to Commands, and then press Enter. - 2.
 From the Commands submenu, scroll to Log Out, and then press Enter.
 Session Complete appears on the LCD.